Salsomaggiore and its Art Nouveau heritage

 The salt connection

-In the 19th century, the discovery that the salt-bromide-iodine waters had therapeutic properties transformed Salsomaggiore from a mining town into a spa destination.
-That tradition has now come full circle with the arrival of QC Terme, which brings contemporary wellness back to the place where Italian spa culture was born.
+That discovery transformed Salsomaggiore from a mining town into a spa destination.
+The arrival of QC Terme closes the circle, bringing contemporary wellness back to the place where Italian spa culture was born.

 Combining Salsomaggiore with other visits

-Salsomaggiore pairs perfectly with a visit to Scipione Castle, which is just 2 km away.
-You could visit the castle in the morning, stroll through the Liberty centre, then spend the afternoon and evening at QC Terme — a perfect full day.
+Salsomaggiore pairs perfectly with a visit to Scipione Castle, which is just 2 km away (read more in the villages and castles guide).
+You could visit the castle in the morning, stroll through the Art Nouveau centre admiring the buildings described above, then spend the afternoon and evening at QC Terme — a perfect full day.
 The town also has good restaurants and gelaterias that make a stop worthwhile in its own right.

 Practical info — Salsomaggiore Terme